City Hall London

 Shakespeare for schools festival is the UK's largest youth drama festival, and work with over 1,000 schools and 150 professional theatres.

-This year children from Years 5 & 6 rehearsed Shakespeare’s ‘Hamlet’ and performed at the Beck Theatre on Monday 9th November 2015.
+This year children from Years 5 & 6 rehearsed Shakespeare’s ‘Hamlet’ and performed at the Beck Theatre.
+Children performed with confidence and were praised highly by the audience.

 At Yeading Junior school we believe it is vitally important that pupils have a voice.
 Each Year group has its own pupil forum made up of representatives from every tutor group.
 They meet with the learning mentors at the school regularly.
 In this way concerns and ideas can be communicated between pupils and staff.
 The pupil forum representatives are elected by their tutor group.
 Once a term representatives from the pupil forum meet with the Head to discuss wider issues.